thoughtworks-jumpstart/jumpstart/javascript/basics/javascript-object.md

 ## Syntax

-How to define an object
+How to define an object using object-literal

 ```javascript
 const myObject = {};